le0pard/cable-shared-worker/README.md

   cableType: 'actioncable',
   cableLibrary: actioncableLibrary,
   // if true (default), worker will close websocket connection, if have zero active channels
-  // example: all website tabs went on background and call worker to close channels by timeout
+  // example: all tabs on the background send a signal to close all channels by visibility API timeout
   closeWebsocketWithoutChannels: false
 })
 ```